- Best Cat Food for Weight Loss

 Food can go a long way towards resolving many health issues in cats, so it’s important to choose a food that supports them as much as possible.
 For instance, if your cat is suffering from itchy skin or a dull coat, it’s a good idea to select a food that contains plenty of omega-3 and 6 fatty acids, as well as vitamin E, to help combat it.
 If problems are severe or persist, it’s not enough to simply change your cat’s diet, however, and you should seek advice from your vet.

-Head over to our review of Vitamins For Cats.
+For more options, check out our detailed review of Vitamins For Cats.

 Health Risks for Overweight Cats